-- (a) any document forming part of a library or museum collection, - (b) any documents which a private legal person has handed over to public archives for safekeeping, - (c) any document handed over to an administrative agency for disclosure in a periodical journal that is published by that agency, - (d) any newspaper, journal, advertising matter and the like which an administrative agency receives without being connected to a specific case at that agency, and - (e) any document which an employee of an administrative agency has received in a capacity other than that of employee of that administrative agency.
+- a. any document forming part of a library or museum collection, - b. any documents which a private legal person has handed over to public archives for safekeeping, - c. any document handed over to an administrative agency for disclosure in a periodical journal that is publish - d. any newspaper, journal, advertising matter and the like which an administrative agency receives without be that agency, and - e. any document which an employee of an administrative agency has received in a capacity other than that o agency.